1bengardner/toshes-quest-ii-converter/README.md

 # Save Converter for Toshe's Quest II

+❓ Just looking for the standalone converter download?
+Get it from https://github.com/1bengardner/toshes-quest-ii-converter/releases.

+## Description

 Use this converter to upgrade your old saved games (.tq) to work with the latest version of Toshe's Quest II.

 Adapted from [toshes-quest-ii/source/converter.py](https://github.com/1bengardner/toshes-quest-ii/blob/master/source/converter.py) to be used as a source for a standalone executable.

+## Requirements

+1. To build an executable from `[Converter.py](Converter.py)`, you will need [py2exe](https://www.py2exe.org/).
+You may need to familiarize yourself with it.
+A good place to start is the [tutorial](https://www.py2exe.org/index.cgi/Tutorial).
+1. For the converter to run properly after being built, you will need to download the [Toshe's Quest II game source](https://github.com/1bengardner/toshes-quest-ii/tree/master/source).

-## Build
+## Building

+This standalone version of the converter requires that all dependent modules exist in the same directory as `Converter.py`.
+This is so that when the resulting `Converter.exe` is run, it is able to unpickle the data in your character into their original types.

+On Windows, you can use the included `mklinks.bat` to speed up linking the required modules from your game source directory.

-Use [py2exe](https://www.py2exe.org/) to turn the converter script into an executable, with the help of a py2exe setup script.
+Use py2exe to turn the converter script into an executable, with the help of a py2exe setup script.

 <details>